Skip to main content

 Neglecting health and relationship goals doesn't just hurt your personal life—it degrades the cognitive capacity, emotional resilience, and motivation you need to perform well at work.
 Balance isn't a trade-off against productivity; it's a precondition for sustainable productivity.

-"My job is too demanding to have personal goals right now"
+What about "my job is too demanding to have personal goals right now"?

 This is the most common rationalization for indefinitely deferring personal goals.
 The question to ask: is the job actually too demanding, or have you not yet protected time for personal priorities?